General Course Information

 In the first part of the course students will be introduced to the most significant piece of UE financial legislation, such as MiFID 2, PSD2, Prospectus regulation Amended, BRRD, Antimoney Laundering Directive (AMLD 5), etc. as well as to some recent proposal such as those concerning AIFMD and UCITS Directive and DRSPs regulation and the consequences of Brexit.

-The second part of the course will then be devoted to explore fintech regulation and policy in Europe, with particular reference to the new Regulation on Crowdfunding, the EBA Guidelines for Outsourcing Arrangements, as well as the Proposal of Market in Cryptoasset Regulation; Roboadvice, Cybersecurity and Data protection policies in the financial sector.
+The second part of the course will then be devoted to explore fintech regulation and policy in Europe (Digital Finance Package), with particular reference to the new Regulation on Crowdfunding, the EBA Guidelines for Outsourcing Arrangements, as well as the Market in Cryptoasset Regulation (MiCA); the Digital Operational Resilience Act (DORA); the DLT Pilot Regime; and some other proposals regarding Digital Euro and Digital Payments.
+Roboadvice and Robo-Wealth Management will also be considered in the light of the GDPR and the upcoming AI Act.

 1.3 Course teachers